 If you took your test at a test centre, you will receive a message with your results by text or email, depending on which details you provide when you register.

 How long does it take to get results?

 In most cases, LFD results will be communicated within a day of the test – most likely within a few hours.
-If you have not received your result after 48 hours, please return to the test site for another LFD test.
+If you have not received your result after 48 hours, please take another LFD test.

 Who else has access to my results?

 On arrival at your test appointment, you will be provided with a test kit and card and asked to register.
 The University will not have access to any of your registration data.
 You will be notified of your test result via SMS or to the email you provide when you register.
 The University will not see your test results.
 Your personal information relating to test registration and results is processed by NHS Test and Trace.
-See how NHS Test and Trace will use your data.
 A copy of your result will be sent to your GP.
 If you have tested positive, a notification will be sent to Public Health England.

 What happens if my test result is negative?

-If the test result is negative, you can continue to attend class or work as usual.
+If the test result is negative, you can go about your daily life as usual.

 Why do we have to maintain distancing after a negative test?